Snake Avoidance Dog Training

 Don’t get lost in a big clinic with hundreds of dogs, where each dog only gets about 5 to 10 minutes with the trainer & snakes.
 This is a private, one-on-one training session with you and your dog and the trainer.
 We book a full hour for each session (training may take anywhere from 30 to 60 minutes.)

-We train the dog to avoid the scent, sight and sound of snakes with the remote e-collar as a negative consequence for interest and engagement with snakes; and we use positive reinforcement to encourage, reward, and build a strong routine of avoidance.
+We train your dog to avoid the scent, sight and sound of snakes with the remote e-collar as a negative consequence for interest and engagement with snakes; and we use positive reinforcement to encourage, reward, and build a strong routine of avoidance.

 We use mechanical snakes for sight & movement, actual dehydrated rattlesnakes & skins for sight & scent, and recordings for sounds.